Chamal1120/dotfiles/README.md

 cd dotfiles-linux-hyprland/
 ```

+4. Install the packages before simlinking their configs to reduce errors.

-4. Simlink the configs you need with `stow`.
+5. Simlink the configs you need with `stow`.

 ```bash
 stow bat btop fsh kitty nvim starship tmux yazi yt-dlp zsh hushlogin # A combined command should look like this
 ```

 ### Credits
-Huge thank and respect to all the authors and maintainers of the open source softwares I have used for this setup.
+All credits and respect goes to all the authors and maintainers of the open source software I have used for this setup.

 ### Thanks ❤️
 Thank you for reading upto this point.
 Feel free to fork the repo if you need and don't forget to star.